growexx/react-18-user-boilerplate/docs/general/graphql.md

 4. Demo for graphql basic query, mutation and subscription is added into the example/GraphQL directory.

 5. ChangePassword container contains demo of react final form with graphql.
-Instead of redux-form react-final-form can be used in such cases.

 6. Test case example is also added.
 It uses ApiMocks folder.